hove-io/navitia/documentation/slate/source/includes/realtime.md

 For each one of these effects, here's how the Navitia responses will be affected over the different endpoints.

 <aside class="notice">
-A disruption is present in the response of the endpoints described if the request has to be made during its application period.
+A disruption is present in the response of the endpoints described if the request is made during its application period.
 </aside>

 ## <a name="SIGNIFICANT_DELAYS"></a>Trip delayed